ariavasulin/Cycle-Science/README.md

 **Core Value Prop**: "An 8-week program that combines AI-powered self-discovery with expert coaching to help students write authentic, compelling college essays that admissions officers actually remember."

-**Unique Positioning**: Unlike traditional consultants who write essays for students, YouLab puts students in the driver's seat - using AI to facilitate genuine self-authorship while expert coaches provide structure and accountability.
+**Unique Positioning**: Unlike traditional consultants who write essays for students, The You Lab puts students in the driver's seat - using AI to facilitate genuine self-authorship while expert coaches provide structure and accountability.

 ## Technical Details